 He brought the concoction to his lips, the bitter taste making his face contort as he quickly set the glass vial on the table.
 His throat burned as he swallowed, his hands grasping to the edge of the surface as he grimaced.
 Then, as soon as it was there, the feeling was gone, as if it had never existed.
 He gazed at his hands, his eyes scanning over each crease and callus that graced along it.
 No feathers or talons, did he really fail?
-He didn't want to accept failure.
+He didn't want to accept such a thing; he didn't want to accept failure.